 Some improvements made in the science building were described, and the committee suggested that all additional necessary work be completed by spring of 1972 so that laboratories will be ready for classes next year.
-Mr. Recker said that a committee will be appointed to research the possibility of approaching outside sources for the \$45,000 needed to complete improvements.
+Mr. Recker said that a committee will be appointed to research the possibility of approaching outside sources for the \$45,000 needed to complete

-The committee suggested to faculty and students at St. Mary's that if they have a project in mind that requires funding, they should research it thoroughly and may present a 'complete package" to the committee at any time, that is, gifts that come to the college through wills, insurance preme Court Justice William O. Douglas, who will be 72 on Friday, has survived another round in the long, sporadic battle by conservative minded Congressmen to have him impeached.
+The committee suggested to faculty and students at St. Mary's that if they have a project in mind that requires funding, they should research it thoroughly and may present a "complete package" to the committee at any time, according to Mr. Recker.

+A program for deferred giving that is, gifts that come to the college through wills, insurance policies, and other indirect means - was proposed at the preme Court Justice William O. Douglas, who will be 72 on Friday, has survived another round in the long, sporadic battle by conservative minded Congressmen to have him impeached.